 A few days ago the Birdquiz.net crew returned from a 14-day trip to Ecuador, birding the east slope of the Andes accompanied by my friends Pete and Jeanine.
 This was a mostly do-it-yourself trip where we hired local guides on only two of the fourteen days, so let me start with an overview of our route and some logistics.
-We wanted to try a self-guided tour, because an analogous trip that I took five years ago to the western slope of the Andes worked incredibly well, and as we shall see in a moment and in follow-up blog entries, the results were terrific this time too.
+We wanted to try a self-guided tour, because analogous trips that I took five years ago to the western slope of the Andes and last year to Colombia and Puerto Rico worked incredibly well, and as we shall see in a moment and in follow-up blog entries, the results were terrific this time too.

 Day 1: Arrive in Quito, rent car, drive downslope to Narupa Reserve (3,590 ft), staying at Cabañas Cascada Rio Hollin.

 Day 3: drive to Wildsumaco Lodge, birding along Loreto Road and the access road

 Day 4: Birding on Wildsumaco Lodge trails and view antpitta feeding station

 Day 6: Bird Wildsumaco Lodge Piha trail, drive down to Archidona (El Paraiso de las Orquideas) (1,900 ft)

 Day 7: drive to Jatun Sacha Preserve (1,300 ft), birding along the way and at Jatun Sacha